nicksoftware/XamarinFormsFirebaseAuthentication/README.md

  public static FirebaseAuth Auth;
 ```

-2. Secondly lets create a method will will be invoked in the constructor of our application when the application is run , this method will contain the  logic to initial and create a the FirebaseAuth instance
+2. Secondly lets create a method will will be invoked in the constructor of our application when the application starts , this method will contain the  logic to initial and create a the FirebaseAuth instance
 we will call this method InitFirebaseAuth since it does just that. inside this method.
-we to build an options object which will have all the settings we need to communicate with the firebase server,we will get these settings from the json file we downloaded from firebase
+we have to build an options object which will have all the settings we need to communicate with the firebase server,we will get these settings from the json file we downloaded from firebase

-we will build the complex object with the builder in the FirebaseOptions class once we have configured the builder we build our options an store it in a variable
+we will build the complex options object with the builder in the FirebaseOptions class once we have configured the builder we build our options object an store it in a variable
 called options .

 The next step is to initialize the FirebaseApp and get the instance of app we pass in the current instance of MainActivity and the options we created
- .Then Finally to get the instance of FirebaseAuth we use the FirebaseAuth.
-GetInstance static method and pass in app  as an argument for the method,
+ .Then Finally to  FirebaseAuth we use the FirebaseAuth.GetInstance(app) static method and pass in app  as an argument for the method,
  the code will look like this

 ```